 - You must provide the following documents:

-- Austin Police Department (APD) approval
+- The approved Austin Police Department (APD) Application

 - A detailed map showing your filming location, including staged equipment and parking

 - A Notification and Signoff Form delivered to all adjacent properties (i.e. property owner, manager, or resident)